Informational

 No payment required (default): The client books without any upfront charge.
 Suitable for established clients or low-value services.

-Deposit: A specific deposit amount in cents is set per service.
-When a client books online, the deposit is collected at booking and applied toward the final invoice.
+Deposit: A specific deposit amount is set per service.
 The deposit amount must be greater than zero and less than the full service price.
+Staff can see the required deposit when managing bookings and invoices.

-Full prepayment: The entire service price is collected at booking.
+Full prepayment: The full service price is marked as required upfront.
 Best for premium services, first-time clients, or services that require advance material ordering.

-This per-service configuration means a salon can require full prepayment for a four-hour balayage appointment while allowing walk-in bookings for a basic trim — without managing two separate policies.
+This per-service configuration means a salon can flag a four-hour balayage appointment as requiring a deposit while leaving basic trims deposit-free - without managing two separate policies.

 The platform maintains a no-show record for each client.
 When a client is marked as a no-show, the system records it and can automatically block repeat offenders from future online bookings based on configurable rules.
 Staff can unblock clients when appropriate - the system enforces the policy but leaves override authority with the team.

 The SMS module sends automated appointment reminders at configurable intervals.
-Because reminders, deposits, and no-show tracking are in the same system, a client who confirms via SMS and then no-shows is automatically tracked — there is no gap between the reminder tool and the booking system.
+Because reminders and no-show tracking are in the same system, a client who confirms via SMS and then no-shows is automatically tracked - there is no gap between the reminder tool and the booking system.

 Before: A three-chair salon in a mid-sized European city.
 Four stylists, 120 appointments per week.
 No-show rate: 22 percent.
 That is roughly 26 empty slots per week, each worth an average of EUR 55.
 Annual lost revenue: approximately EUR 74,000.